Day 2 of Pyrenees Tri Camp with Embrace Sports

 When we got back to the farmhouse, it was time for a 40 minute brick session.
 I decided against getting changed, figuring that I couldn’t get any wetter than I was already.
 The session was a pyramid session:

 - 5 minutes hard

 - 5 minutes recovery

-- 5 minute warm down
+- Finally a 5 minute warm down

 When we got in, everyone agreed that it would be best if Kat’s core session were called off.
-As an alternative, we visited intermarche and the local sports store.
+As an alternative, we visited Intermarche and the local sports store.
 Stu and I bought a bar of pistachio chocolate, but we didn’t need to buy anything in the sports shop as we had packed for all eventualities!

 By this time my right elbow was really painful and had swollen quite badly.
 I was unable to put my hand to my head, which meant that I couldn’t brush my hair or take out my contact lenses.
 I was also unable to dress myself.
 Fortunately, Louise took pity on me and used her skills as a physio to assess the situation and massage my arm.
 She quickly surmised that nothing was broken.
 I decided to take some ibuprofen and wanted to go to sleep, but it was difficult to sleep as I was so uncomfortable.
 To exacerbate my problems, I was also struggling to breathe and needed to use my inhaler several times in the night.
-I was so disappointed that the day had ended that way, but went to bed hopeful that I’d be feeling better in the morning.
+I was so disappointed that the day had ended that way but went to bed hopeful that I’d be feeling better in the morning.